duhan

 totalDurations.forEach((value, key) => {

-const stats = getStats(key, value);
+const stats = getStats(value);

 results.push({